-6 Conclusion
+7 Conclusion

-This paper has presented a new heuristic search algorithm, Recursive Random Search, which is designed to perform efficiently for simulation-based black-box optimization problems.
-Especially, the new algorithm is targeted for network configuration optimization problems where the efficiency is greatly emphasized.
-In other words, these problems would like a good result within a limited time.
-In addition, the evaluation of the objective functions of these problems is often affected by inaccuracies in simulation.
-The RRS algorithm is designed with consideration of these situations.
-In contrast to most other search algorithms, the new algorithm is mainly based on random sampling and does not includes any traditional local search methods which are usually not scalable to high-dimensional problems and sensitive to the effect of noises.
-The algorithm is tested on a suite of benchmark functions and compared with multistart pattern search algorithm and controlled random search algorithm.
-The results have shown that the RRS algorithm performs very efficiently, and is more robust to the effect of noises.
-It is also demonstrated that RRS is able to exclude negligible parameters from the optimization process and hence significantly improve the efficiency.
-The RRS algorithm has been successfully used in several network protocol configuration problems, such as queuing management algorithm RED, routing algorithms BGP and OSPF.
-One of the applications, OSPF tuning, is presented in this paper as an example.
+This paper presented a new heuristic search algorithm, Recursive Random Search, which is designed for on-line network configuration optimization problems where the efficiency and noise-robustness of the algorithm are highly emphasized.
+In contrast to most other search algorithms, the new algorithm is mainly based on random sampling and does not include any traditional local search methods which are not scalable to high-dimensional problems and sensitive to the effect of noises.
+By constantly restarting random sampling with adjusted sample spaces, high efficiency at initial steps of random sampling can be maintained.

+The test results on a suite of benchmark functions have shown that the RRS algorithm performs very efficiently, and is more robust to the effect of noises than the other algorithms.
+It is also demonstrated that RRS is of great advantage when dealing with the problems with negligible parameters.
+The RRS algorithm has been successfully used to the on-line configuration of several network protocols, such as RED, BGP and OSPF.
+However, its potential applications are not limited to these and the employment on other network protocols is under investigation.